 • How quickly does your target market change?

 • How will fluctuations in the economy influence your product, your consumers, and spending habits?

 • What does your supply chain look like?

 • How do your supply chain partners operate?

 The Bottom Line

-The difference between lean and agile is the fluidity with response to the market.
+The difference between lean and agile is the fluidity with the response to the market.
 A lean supply chain focuses on cutting costs by producing high volumes of products with low variability.
 An agile supply chain focuses on responding to the market demand with smaller, customizable batches of items.
 Often a lean supply chain is more cost-effective and predictable, while an agile supply chain is more flexible and adaptable.

-There is no cookie cutter answer for all businesses.
+There is no cookie-cutter answer for all businesses.
 You need to look at your product, your consumer, your market, and your partners to come up with the right type of supply chain strategy for your business.